Associate Degree

 6. Individual, Social and Environmental Responsibility (ER)

 Courses prepare students to live and work in diverse contexts.
-Courses with this degree designation focus on building cross?cultural communication, interaction, and empathy with people from diverse backgrounds and cultures.
+Courses with this degree designation focus on building cross-cultural communication, interaction, and empathy with people from diverse backgrounds and cultures.
 If you are in ER courses, you can expect to:

 1. describe and evaluate ethical, social, and/or environmental issues; and/or